-- 1. Embed loneliness as a public health priority within the Municipal Public Health and Wellbeing Plan (2021 2025) with dedicated actions to be measured and evaluated. - 2.
+- 1. Embed loneliness as a public health priority within the municipal public health and wellbeing plan 2021 - 2025 with dedicated actions, implementation plan and measures to evaluate. - 2.
 Develop an integrated Council response to loneliness by establishing an internal Loneliness Steering Group, which will also include representation from Council's People & Culture team. - 3.
 Establish an agreed language for the way that Council talks about loneliness, and how it impacts on the wellbeing of the community.
 Use this to start a conversation with the community, to begin to break down stigma and stereotypes. - 4.
 Commit to 'meeting people where they are at.'
 We know that people can often feel at their loneliest outside of traditional business hours.
-Council seeks to take action to address loneliness in a way that meets the needs of individuals and communities. - 5.
-Improve the evidence-base for understanding loneliness in Monash.
-Embed questions about loneliness in future community consultation opportunities. - Annual Community Satisfaction Survey - All relevant Council surveys targeted to specific cohorts - Monash programs, social policies and strategic planning and evaluation - 6.
+Council seeks to take action to address loneliness in a way that meets the needs of individuals and communities.

+- 5. Improve the evidence-base for understanding loneliness in Monash.
+Embed questions about loneliness in future community consultation opportunities. - > Annual Community Satisfaction Survey - > All relevant Council surveys targeted to specific cohorts - > Monash programs, social policies and strategic planning and evaluation - 6.
 Provide in-principle support to fund Council initiatives which either prevent or address loneliness.
 Support efforts for Council to secure external funding for initiatives. - 7.
 Work in partnership with local agencies, community organisations, State and Federal government as well as our community leaders.
 Engage the community and stakeholder organisations in co-design solutions and benefit from local experience and insights.